Tomato Chutney or Sauce, Fresh - 2

 1 tsp.
 Garam Masala

-Add all ingredients except coriander leaves and garam masala.
+Add all other ingredients, except coriander leaves and garam masala.

 Add garam masala and coriander leaves and stir.